Mercedes admit Red Bull 'edge' ahead of Imola showdown - RFI

 In Bahrain, Verstappen secured pole by three-tenths, but Hamilton made the most of strategy and race-craft to win, with the aid of a costly error by the Dutchman, by just seven-tenths of a second.

-Hamilton's Bahrain victory showcased not only his speed, but his experience and supreme race-management, qualities that he will need again this season as he seeks to fend off the challenge for his crown from Verstappen.
+Hamilton's Bahrain victory showcased not only his speed, but his experience and supreme race-management, qualities that he will need again this season to fend off the challenge for his crown from Verstappen.

 Hamilton rode his luck to win the 2020 Emilia Romagna race at Imola with some aplomb – and the help of a timely Safety Car intervention -- last November as he roared towards the drivers' title.